fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

                   -- ./test/put_binaries/nautilus/calc @@
 ```
 It is working successfully if a screen showing the status of fuzzing in real time appears.

+If your usage or grammar file is wrong, an error will show up.

+- `Grammar does not exist!`: Grammar file specified by `--grammar` does not exist.
+- `Unknown grammar type ('.json' expected)`: The extension of grammar file is not ".json"
+- `Cannot parse grammar file`: The content of grammar file is wrong.
+(Check your grammar file as explained in section 2-2.)